Where to stay in Nicaragua?

 Staying on the islands of Nicaragua (Corn Islands)

-To tell you more about Nicaragua, here are the most practical areas to base yourself: colonial cities and volcanic regions for getting around and sightseeing, and the Corn Islands if you’re looking for a true island break in the Caribbean.
+To help you compare the main options, here are the most practical areas to base yourself: colonial cities and volcanic regions for getting around and sightseeing, and the Corn Islands if you’re looking for a true island break in the Caribbean.

 Corn Islands